marcin-kli/MP1/README.md

 * ### Portfolio section

-    * Portfolio includes an image in left side and profession information or right side.
+    * Portfolio includes an image on the left side and profession information on the right side.
 This section is consistent on all pages.

 * ### Career path section